davicoo/item-tracker-app/README.md

 ```

 ## Landing Page
-When the application loads, an animation briefly appears on top of the main page.
-After about five seconds the animation disappears, revealing the app at the root path `/` without changing the URL.
+When the application loads, a 3D animated logo plays in the background.
+The animation keeps running on the landing page until the visitor chooses **Login** or **Sign Up** to move on.
+During development, a small debug overlay in the corner reports whether the animation is playing and if the texture loaded correctly.

 ## Technology Stack